kiwigod/DataScience/README.md

 ---

-Furthermore the tasks assigned to me on the scrum board can be found below
+Furthermore the tasks assigned to me on the scrum board can be found below.
+Most tasks I did were on the scrum board, however I might not have moved all tasks to done when appropriate.

 ID|Title|State|Area Path|Comment Count|Changed Date
 ---|---|---|---|---|---